Hokuseihō Osamu: Career

 He listed Hokkaido as his birthplace on the banzuke ranking sheets and was given the shikona of Hokuseihō.
 His debut was in March 2020, at a tournament with no spectators to due coronavirus restrictions.
+There he made his debut at the same time as Shishi, the first Ukrainian to join professional sumo, and Hōzan Takamori, the second son of former sekiwake Takatōriki and older brother of Ōhō.
 With the May 2020 tournament being cancelled altogether, his first official tournament with a ranking was in July 2020.
 In his first three tournaments he won all 21 of his matches, to equal the fifth longest record start to a professional career in sumo history.
 He won the yūshō or championship in each of the jonokuchi, jonidan and sandanme divisions.
 He had to sit out the January 2021 tournament, which would have been his debut in the makushita division, due to Hakuhō testing positive for COVID-19 and his whole stable being withdrawn from competition.
 Upon his return in March 2021 he lost his first bout in professional sumo to Tokisakae to bring his winning streak to an end, but recovered to post a 5–2 record.
 A 6–1 record in May was followed by a 7–0 yūshō in July which saw him promoted to the jūryō division.
 He became the fifth wrestler to win championships in every division from jonokuchi to makushita, and the first since Tochiazuma (now Tamanoi Oyakata).
 He told reporters that he was pleased to have reached jūryō in just six tournaments and while still in his teens, and said that he was aiming for double-digit wins in his first tournament as a sekitori or salaried wrestler.
 He said he wanted to be a yokozuna by the age of 21, like his mentor Hakuhō.

 He was unable to compete in his jūryō debut after he tested positive for COVID-19, which forced the whole of the Miyagino stable to sit out the September 2021 tournament.
 He kept his rank for the following tournament in November 2021, but was forced to pull out on the second day with a right knee ligament injury.
 This resulted in his demotion back to makushita.
 By May 2022 he had reached makushita 2, and was a favorite to compete for the third division championship and promotion back to jūryō.
 After a 5–2 record, his promotion to jūryō was confirmed on May 25.